 Help Small Businesses

 You are a fresh face that has graduated; many new businesses need your energy and expertise.
 Companies struggle from technological advances, and here is an excellent time for you to put some of the skills you have learned in undergrad to work.
+Working with small business is an opportunity to try new business practices and get an up-close view of different business operations.
 This is a great time to show off and use this time to put it on your resume for future employers.

 Volunteer at a Church